-This is an important management practice for supporting sustainable fisheries and healthy ecosystems.
+This is an important management practice for supporting commercial, recreational, and subsistence fisheries and healthy ecosystems.

 - NMFS recommends that the Council amend the current FMP sections to include this update to the Non-Fishing Impacts Report. - More will be shared at the April Council meeting with the annual NMFS EFH Consultation Report.